chep/copilot-chat.el/Readme.md

 - `copilot-chat-prompt-test` - Prompt for test generation command
 - `copilot-chat-commit-prompt` - Prompt for generating commit messages

+### Faces
+You can customize the appearance of the buffer list by modifying these faces:
+- `copilot-chat-list-default-face` - Face used for unselected buffers in the buffer list.
+- `copilot-chat-list-selected-buffer-face` - Face used for selected buffers in the buffer list.

 ### Key bindings
 Warning : key bindings have changed since Melpa integration needs to avoid `C-c <letter>` bindings.